junxit/us-congress-bills-110/bill.md

   - **(6)** in section 108(c)(1), by striking “paragraph (4), (5), (6), (7), or (8)” and inserting “paragraph (5), (6), (7), (8), or (9)”.
 - **(b)** *Regulations on claims allocations* The Secretary of the Treasury shall issue the regulations referred to in subparagraph (C) of section 103(e)(2) of the Terrorism Risk Insurance Act of 2002, as amended by subsection (a)(1) of this section, and to carry out subparagraph (B) of such section 103(e)(2), not later than the expiration of the 120-day period beginning upon the date of the enactment of this Act.
+- **(c)** *Regulations on certification of an act of NBCR Terrorism* The Secretary of the Treasury shall issue the regulations to carry out subparagraph (C) of section 102(1) of the Terrorism Risk Insurance Act of 2002, as amended by subsection (a)(1) of this section, not later than the expiration of the 180-day period beginning upon the date of the enactment of this Act.
-- **(c)** *Regulations on NBCR exemptions* The Secretary of the Treasury shall issue the regulations to carry out paragraph (4) of section 103(a) of the Terrorism Risk Insurance Act of 2002, as amended by subsection (a)(1) of this section, not later than the expiration of the 180-day period beginning upon the date of the enactment of this Act.
+- **(d)** *Regulations on NBCR exemptions* The Secretary of the Treasury shall issue the regulations to carry out paragraph (4) of section 103(a) of the Terrorism Risk Insurance Act of 2002, as amended by subsection (a)(1) of this section, not later than the expiration of the 180-day period beginning upon the date of the enactment of this Act.

 ## § 4.
 Terrorism Buy-Down Fund